Fly in style with United Airlines’ flagship credit card.

 Consider other cards if …

 - You want cash back.
-Look for excellent cash back cards like Citi® Double Cash Card and Blue Cash Preferred® Card.
+Look for excellent cash back cards like Citi® Double Cash Card and Blue Cash Preferred® Card from American Express.

 - You don’t fly on United.
 If you don’t fly United, consider another airline-branded card — or pick a general travel card like the Chase Sapphire Preferred® credit card or the Barclaycard Arrival® Plus World Elite Mastercard®.